okx/ERCs-zkkyc/ERCS/erc-XXXX.md

 Know Your Customer (KYC) is an essential element in numerous services, ensures customer data complies with laws and regulations.
-This proposal aims to create a standard that can be adopted by KYC holders and third-party decentralized applications (dApps), enabling on-chain verification and reducing privacy leaks.
+This proposal aims to create a standard that can be adopted by KYC Issuers and third-party decentralized applications (dApps), enabling on-chain verification and reducing privacy leaks.
 We also elaborate the specification and discusses the potential expansion based on specific